KirillShapranov/Game_15Puzzle/README.md

-# Learning project of 15 Puzzle to learn Swing lib
+# Learning project of 15 Puzzle game to learn Swing lib